Sue: I used to think Tara Palmer-Tomkinson was an android if that’s any help. Oh, David Fisher’s name rings a bell.

 Grendel takes Romana to Castle Gracht on horseback.

-Sue: Not even if it’s part of a set and it’s the only way you can get your hands on Romana?
-It’s just the sort of thing they’d do, you know.
+Sue: Not even if it’s part of a set and it’s the only way you’ll get your hands on a Romana?
+It’s just the sort of thing they would, you know.

-Did I mention that I took Sue to Forbidden Planet while we were in London?
+Have I mentioned that I took Sue to a branch of Forbidden Planet recently?

 Sue: So why bother having a monster at all if it’s only going to be in it for a couple of minutes?